Center on the Developing Child at Harvard University

 This led to the establishment of a permanent working group which now meets regularly and acts as a unified platform for idea exchange and increased collaboration across the relevant Government departments and the charity sector.

 Anna Freud Centre

 The Anna Freud Centre is working to transform mental health provision in the UK for children and families.
 Their team provide ongoing advisory support to The Centre for Early Childhood and play an important role in shaping the selection of resources and further reading which can be found throughout our website.
 Professor Peter Fonagy, Chief Executive of the Anna Freud Centre, also sits as a member of our Advisory Group.

 Covid-19 presented a unique challenge for families, who were particularly affected by isolation, service closures and the emotional and financial impact of the pandemic.
 To help support the most vulnerable families in the UK, we brought together nineteen British brands and retailers to donate over 10,000 new items to more than 40 baby banks nationwide.
 This collaboration has had a lasting legacy, with many of the corporate organisations involved continuing to support Baby Banks as they evolve to meet changing demands.

 Tiny Happy People

-The Duchess of Cambridge was proud to collaborate with the BBC on the development and launch of Tiny Happy People, a BBC Education initiative providing a range of free digital resources designed to support parents and carers in developing children’s language from pregnancy to the age of five.
+The Princess of Wales was proud to collaborate with the BBC on the development and launch of Tiny Happy People, a BBC Education initiative providing a range of free digital resources designed to support parents and carers in developing children’s language from pregnancy to the age of five.

 “There has never been a more important time to support the early years, to help make sure that every child has the best start in life.
 The BBC is proud to be part of a coalition of organisations addressing this issue alongside the Centre for Early Childhood."